conanzhangtech/CDT_phishing_m3/README.md

 >
 > Exp Date: 99/99

-#### NOTE: TO ENSURE THE CORROSPONDING VICTIM FROM TERMINAL 1 AND TERMINAL2 DATA, ALWAYS CHECK THE TIME AND DATE OF INPUT.
+#### NOTE: TO ENSURE THE CORROSPONDING VICTIM FROM TERMINAL 1 AND TERMINAL 2 DATA MATCHES, ALWAYS CHECK THE TIME AND DATE OF INPUT.

 ##### ====================================================================================================================